nati-grossman/weather/README.md

 # weather
 weather - API

-Building a website that presents the weather forecast for the coming week.
+Building a website which shows the weather forecast for the coming week.

 - html